 How Measuring Customer Satisfaction Impacts Your Business

-If you’re clients are happy you can use Simplesat’s social proof promotion tool to advertise the love you are getting from your clients.
+When your clients are happy, you can leverage Simplesat’s social proof promotion tool to showcase the positive feedback you receive.

 Publish feedback right to your website